nirebu/nirebu-2019/articles/20190503_static-blog-with-nuxtjs-and-markdown.md

 If I didn't forget anything, you should have at least a resemblance of a Markdown blog post viewer and you should be able to succesfully build all the pages and deploying your blog to your favourite static site hosting service.

-`npm run generate`
+The command `npm run generate` will get us the `build` directory containing our fresh statically generated website.

-From this guide, and from my website, are missing some parts that I'm going to implement, like using Vuex to store all the blog posts metadata and using that info to render a list of articles.
+From this guide, and from my website, are missing **crucial** parts that I'm going to implement, like using Vuex to store all the blog posts metadata and using that info to render a list of articles.
 Right now I can only write single blog posts and link them somewhere.
+Expect an update or a new post about those also!

+Thanks for reading!

+Cover photo by Jonathan Pielmayer on [Unsplash](https://unsplash.com) // This post will appear also on my blog, when it will be somewhat functional.